- Friday, December 23, 2016

 - Wednesday, July 27, 2016

-Julide Iye '18 writes from Tangier, Morocco where she's participating in a Global Engagement Internship through Wellesley's Center for Work and Service.
+Julide Iye '18 writes from Tangier, Morocco where she's participating in the Global Citizenship Program.
 Her internship is supported by the Susan Rappaport Knafel '52 Internship Fund.

 - Tuesday, July 26, 2016